-Evidence from the noncancer (general psychiatry) literature suggests a role for other medications and medication classes as adjuncts to antidepressants in treatment-refractory cases.[21]
-Such medications and medication classes include the following:
+Evidence from the non-cancer (general psychiatry) literature suggests a role for other medications and medication classes as adjuncts to antidepressants in treatment-refractory cases.[17]
+Such medications and medication classes include antipsychotic medications, thyroid hormone, lithium, buspirone, and certain combination strategies for different antidepressant classes.

-- Antipsychotic medications.

-- Thyroid hormone.

-- Lithium.

-- Buspirone.

-- Certain combination strategies for different antidepressant classes.

-Buspirone is primarily used as an adjunct to treat comorbid anxiety symptoms.
 Some of these medications (e.g., antipsychotic medications and lithium) are associated with a significant burden of side effects.
-Referral to and/or extensive involvement of psychiatric clinicians is strongly recommended for treatment-refractory cases, especially if these medications and medication classes are considered as adjuncts.
+Referral and/or extensive involvement of psychiatric clinicians is strongly recommended for treatment-refractory cases, especially if these medications and medication classes are considered as adjuncts.